Shota Abkhazava: Racing

 After successful season of 2010, Abkhazava announced that since 2011 the Formula-3 team moves to the most competitive class of the German cup, "League A".
-In October 2011 he came first in Spa in the final stage of EU Legends Championship.
+In October 2011, he came first in Spa in the final stage of EU Legends Championship.

-In December 2011 Abkhazava proceeded with Rustavi race track reconstruction with $25-million private investments of his own.
+In December 2011, Abkhazava proceeded with Rustavi race track reconstruction with $25-million private investments of his own.
 The track is officially opened in April 2012, getting a new name of "Rustavi International Motorpark".
 Acting as a president of local motorsport governing body, Georgian AutoSport Association (GASA), within a year he established two new racing series, Legends and Formula Alfa that puts Georgia on the top motorsports level among the Post-Soviet states.

 Racing career

 As of 30 May 2024, the Drivers Database reports that Abkhazava has participated in 162 races and won 45 of them.

-In 2008 he came second in the Legends World Finals as a semi-pro driver and in 2011 he finished third in Pro division.
+In 2008, Abkhazava came second in the Legends World Finals as a semi-pro driver and in 2011 he finished third in Pro division.
 Since 2008, he also won Russian Legend Cup title three times.
 In the 2012 Georgian Championship he was top-ranked with the most wins (6), pole-positions (7) and fastest laps (3).